 With proper care, a turtle makes an ideal pet.
 Turtles have hard protective shells which help prevent injuries since a turtle's slow movement hinders his ability to escape.
 There are many different types of turtles, and each species needs specific care in order to flourish.
 Here are some of the most common.

 Box Turtles Are a Docile Pet

 A box turtle has a high-domed shell with non-webbed feet.
 His hinged shell allows the turtle to pull the lower half of the shell tightly against the upper half after he pulls his head and feet inside.
 The protective design of the shell affords the box turtle with additional protection from potential predators.
-This turtle measures up to 6 inches in length when fully grown and lives up to 80 years, according to the Missouri Department of Conservation.
+This turtle measures up to 6 inches in length when fully grown and lives up to 20 to 40 years.

 You should only buy a box turtle that has been bred and raised in captivity.
 Pay close attention to his care, and you could have your pet turtle for a lifetime.

 This land-dwelling type of turtle does not require an aquatic habitat, but he does benefit from a small wading pool.
 Your turtle will reside happily indoors in a cage or in an outdoor habitat.
 Some box turtles live well in aquariums, but others become obsessed with trying to claw their way out of the glass to explore.

 The box turtle benefits from a temperature above 60 degrees Fahrenheit.
 If the night temperature drops, place a heated stone or dome enclosure in the cage to provide warmth.
 Line the bottom of the turtle's enclosure with a mixture of sand, leaf mulch, potting soil, and sphagnum moss.
 Mist the substrate lightly each day to help keep the enclosure's humidity adequate.
 Without adequate humidity, the box turtle can suffer from dry eyes and respiratory disorders.
 This turtle benefits from having a variety of logs and rocks to burrow under or lay upon.